LorenzoPiu/Bayes_by_backprop_demo/README.md

 ## Bayes by backprop demo
 A simple pytorch implementation of a variational neural network with the Bayes by backprop algorithm.
 [1]

-Once running the code, a folder with different frames will be created in your system, and then the following video will be displayed:
+Once running the code `BNN_video.py`, a folder with different frames will be created in your system, and then the following video will be displayed:

 ![](output_video.gif)